rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

 ## Header commands

 The following is a list of header commands.
-Commands are linked to sections the describe the command in more detail if available.
+Commands are linked to sections that describe the command in more detail if available.
 This list may not be exhaustive.
 Header commands can generally be found by browsing the `TestProps` structure found in [`header.rs`] from the compiletest source.